Energy efficiency project support

 - have the capability to deliver the project

-- fund at least 60% of the project cost
+- fund at least 60% of the project costs and 80% for lighting projects

 - allow third-party monitoring and evaluation.